tietoucun/Temperature-Compensation/README.md

 ![arch](./TC/DNTC/fig/Ab_time.png)

+## Contact

+If you have any questions or want to use the code, please contact 1437616324@qq.com.

 ## Acknowledgement

 This repo is built on the [Nonstationary_Transformers repo](https://github.com/thuml/Nonstationary_Transformers), we appreciate the authors a lot for their valuable code and efforts.